-- You can choose from 6 levels of engine braking force. - A lower shift range will provide greater engine braking force than a higher shift range, and the engine speed will also increase.
+- Automatically selecting gears between 1 and 6 according to vehicle speed and driving conditions.
+But, the gear is limited according to selected shift range. - You can choose from 6 levels of engine braking force. - A lower shift range will provide greater engine braking force than a higher shift range, and the engine speed will also increase.

-S mode
+■S mode

-- When the shift range is "5" or lower, holding the shift lever toward "+" sets the shift range to "6". - To prevent excessive engine speed, a function was adopted that automatically selects a higher shift range before the engine speed becomes too high. - To protect the automatic transaxle, a function is adopted that automatically selects a higher shift range when the fluid temperature is high. - ■When driving with the cruise control or dynamic radar cruise control Engine braking will not occur in S mode, even when downshifting to "5" or "4". (→P. 271, 275)
+- When the shift range is 5 or lower, holding the shift lever toward "+" sets the shift range to 6. - To prevent excessive engine speed, a function was adopted that automatically selects a higher shift range before the engine speed becomes too high. - ■To protect the automatic transaxle, a function is adopted that automatically selects a higher shift range when the fluid temperature is high. - ■When driving with the cruise control or dynamic radar cruise control Engine braking will not occur in S mode, even when downshifting to 5 or 4. (→P. 293, 298)

-■ If the shift lever cannot be shifted from P
+■If the shift lever cannot be shifted from P

-- ●→P. 714 - Vehicles with AUTO ACCESS SEAT: If the AUTO ACCESS SEAT has not been locked in place after being stowed, the shift lever cannot be shifted from P. - For details, refer to "AUTO ACCESS SEAT OWNER'S MANUAL".
+- ●→P. 764 - Vehicles with AUTO ACCESS SEAT: If the AUTO ACCESS SEAT has not been locked in place after being stowed, the shift lever cannot be shifted from P.